qcycp/qcycp.github.io/source/_posts/2020-07-09-encrypt-aes-base64-golang.md

 ---
-title: Encrypt string with AES and Base64
+title: Encrypt with AES and Base64
 abbrlink: d7f0b4a8
 date: 2020-07-09 11:32:35
 categories: [Programming, Golang]